isc-projects/stork/doc/user/usage.rst

 of the department, name of related service or any other information that is useful for the network administrator.

-Stork displays the subnet's user context in the subnet page.
+Stork displays the subnet's user context on the subnet page.
 Additionally, the value of the ``subnet-name`` key is displayed in the subnet list view.
 This allows the network administrator to quickly identify the subnet by its name.